Oxygen Levels In Minnesota Lakes Dropping Faster Than Oceans, Study Finds

 “Climate change is certainly affecting all the lakes in Minnesota.
 Some are more sensitive than others,” Nerbonne said.
 “Dissolved oxygen’s really important for aquatic life that lives in our lakes.
 It’s something we’ve been concerned about in the Department of Natural Resources for a number of years.”

 Nerbonne says the new study confirms those concerns.
 It spanned about 400 lakes around the world going back to the 1940s.
 It found that lakes are getting warmer, which lowers oxygen levels.
-That hurts fish habitats and biodiversity, and increases greenhouse gas emissions.READ MORE: 'Why Not Do It Ourselves?': Roseville Area High School Students Take Prom Into Their Own Hands
+That hurts fish habitats and biodiversity, and increases greenhouse gas emissions.READ MORE: After Reports Of 4 Infant Deaths, Fisher-Price Recalls 4-In-1 Rock 'n Glide Soothers

 Gretchen Hansen, a University of Minnesota assistant professor of fisheries ecology and a co-author on the study, says we must act fast.